LSC Disc Centre

 Axial (horizontal) slice through the damaged disc showing the disc herniation (arrowed) and distortion of the dural sac continaing the fluid (white) and nerves (darker dots)

-Sagittal (vertical) slice showing the disc fragment arrowed which has come out of the disc space (herniated) and is dostorting the fluid space (white)
+Sagittal (vertical) slice showing the disc fragment arrowed which has come out of the disc space (herniated) and is distorting the fluid space (white) containing the nerves.